surajkr47/Air-Rout-Optimizer-/README.md

 Multi-Criteria Optimization: Expand the optimization to consider multiple factors like cost, time, and environmental impact.

 Contributors
-[Your Name] - Project Lead and Developer
+Suraj Kumar - Project Lead and Developer

-[Contributor Name] - Algorithm Implementation
+Algorithm Implementation

-[Contributor Name] - Visualization and Interface
+Visualization and Interface

 License
 This project is licensed under the MIT License - see the LICENSE file for details.